pheryjs/phery/README.md

 but it's ready to use.

 * `before`: `function (event)`
-Triggered before everything, happens right after `phery.remote()` call
+Triggered before everything, happens right after `phery.remote()` call.
+Issuing an `event.stopImmediatePropagation()` after returning false inside the `before` callback, will make it so the `always` event won't trigger.
 * `after`: `function (event)`
 Triggered after all the data was parsed.
 * `beforeSend`: `function (event, xhr)`